m3m0r7/rubyvm-on-php/README.md

 The RubyVM on PHP is implementation RubyVM written in PHP 100%.

-_Notice: This project is very ultra super hyper maximum experimental implementation._
+_Notice: This project is very ultra super hyper maximum experimental implementation_

 ## DEMO